mjirv/dbt-datamocktool/README.md

                 tags: ['dmt_test_suite_2']
           columns:
             ...```
-4. Add the input and expected output seeds you referenced above to your seed directory (typically `data/`).
+4. Create CSVs for the input and output seeds you referenced above, and put them in your seed directory (typically `data/`).
     * See the `integration_tests/data/` folder in this project for some examples
 5. To run tests, run the following (replacing `dmt_test_suite_1` with your test suite name):
     * `dbt seed`